Coroner's jury rules Lovington man's death homicide

 MACON COUNTY, Ill.
 (WAND) - A Macon County Coroner's Jury ruled a Lovington man's cause of death as homicide.

-According to Illinois State Police investigators, Michael Peck, 54, of Lovington was found dead in his kitchen.
+According to Illinois State Police investigators, Michael Peck, 54, of Lovington was found stabbed to death in his kitchen.

 During the coroner's inquest on Wednesday, jurors heard from Illinois State Police Investigator Chad Carlson.
 Trooper Carlson told jurors that he was detailed to S. Logan Street in Lovington for a death investigation.